OmerMersin/Parcel-Planner/README.txt

 4. To automatically generate translations, run the script located at `C:\Users\Getac\Documents\Omer Mersin\codes\tools\main.py`.

-5. Review the `.ts` file for common mistakes/typos, especially for terms like "m," "y," "x," "GAP," "Open," "English," "Espanol," and "white."
+5. Review the `.ts` file for common mistakes/typos, especially for terms like "m," "y," "x," "GAP," "Open," "English," "Español," and "white."
 Correct any errors before generating the `.qm` file.

 6. Open the `.ts` file in Qt Linguist, make final adjustments if needed, then save and release it as a `.qm` file.